LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

 \section{ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS}

 The LSST observing strategy is designed to maximize the scientific throughput by minimizing slew and other downtime and by making appropriate choices of the filter bands given the real-time weather conditions.
-We first describe a simulator that has been developed to evaluate this process and then illustrate with two examples how its outputs have been used to predict LSST performance.
+Using simulated surveys produced with the Operations Simulator described in \S~\ref{sec:opsim}, we illustrate predictions of LSST performance with two examples.